 Establishing a Pass Mark

-The NEC met a minimum of 4 times a year during the development phase of the examinations and continues to meet 2 or three times a year to evaluate results and make modifications to content as required.
+The NEC met a minimum of 4 times a year during the development phase of the examinations and continues to meet once a year to evaluate results and make modifications to content as required.

 Examination Security and Integrity